noi-techpark/odh-docs/source/howto.rst

    .. rubric:: Mobility

-   #. :doc:`/howto/mobility`.
+   #. :doc:`/howto/mobility/mobility`.
 Since the APIs are very generic,
       directions contained in this howto can be applied to any dataset of the mobility domain.
-   #. :doc:`/howto/mobilityanalytics`.
+   #. :doc:`/howto/mobility/mobilityanalytics`.
 This howto guides you in browse
       and query data produces from the sensors used in the mobility domain.
+   #. :doc:`/howto/mobility/tips` Mini howtos, tricks&tips, and
+      use cases for data in the Mobility domain.

    .. rubric:: Tourism

    #. :doc:`/howto/tourism/getstarted` Description of how to access